Gamogamer/simple-clock-card-timezone/README.md

 # simple-clock-card-timezone
-A text based simple clock for people who use Home Assistant on a panel with the option to set the timezone
+A text based simple clock for people who use Home Assistant on a panel with the option to set the timezone.
+Default is Europe/Berlin
 eg. time_zone: "America/New_York"

 Based on https://github.com/arjhun/Homeassistant-Lovelace-Cards @arjhun